jappeace/json-to-type/README.md

 ```

 At this point you may see data structure generated automatically for you.
-The more input files you give to the inference engine `json-autotype`,
+The more input files you give to the inference engine `json-to-type`,
 the more precise type description will be.

 Algorithm will also suggest which types look similar, based on a set of attribute names,